Who We Are Image

 Automated Water Metering

-Enables seamless Automated Meter Reading (AMR) and automatic bill generation, reducing manual errors while ensuring accurate consumption tracking.
+Enables AMR (Automated Water Reading) along with the automatic bill generation, thus reducing the manual errors while defining the accurate consumption tracking.

 Water Supply Analysis

-Provides real-time monitoring of water flow, pressure, and flow rate, with daily analytical reports to help optimize supply and detect abnormalities early.
+Providing real-time monitoring for water flow, flow rate, and pressure, along with daily analytical reports for helping towards optimizing supply and detection of abnormalities.

 Groundwater Monitoring

-Tracks groundwater extraction, water levels, and water quality through a centralized platform, ensuring compliance with regulatory standards.
+Tracking of water levels and groundwater extraction along with water quality with a centralized platform, thus ensuring compliance with the regulatory standards.

 Leakage & Distribution Monitoring